anuraghazra/anuraghazra.github.io/content/case-studies/005-gyrododge.md

 }
 ```

-In gyrodoge i also have a game mechanism where if you hit a asteroids it can break into multiple asteroids, here's how it works
+In gyrodoge I also have a game mechanism where if you hit an asteroid it can break into multiple asteroids, here's how it works

 ```js
 breakup() {